Sahail Ashraf posted on 8 October 2021

 It’s a great opportunity for word play and having fun and using hashtags should be an absolute prerequisite for any seasonal campaign.

 Are you a social media marketer?
 Great.
-Try Locowise free for 21 days, we are sure you will love it.
+Try Locowise for free, we are sure you will love it.